Understanding Carbon Credits

 What is an Allowance?

-Carbon allowances are issued by a government under an emissions cap-and-trade regulatory program.
+Carbon allowances are issued by governments under emissions cap-and-trade regulatory programs.
 Each allowance (or emissions permit) typically allows its owner to emit one tonne of a pollutant such as CO2e.

-Under a cap-and-trade system, the supply of GHG allowances is limited by the mandated ‘cap’.
+Under a cap-and-trade system (also called emission trading systems (ETSs)), the supply of GHG allowances is limited by the mandated ‘cap’.
 Allowances can be allocated freely by the governing program, be purchased when auctions are held, or be purchased from other entities that have excess.

 Location

 The location of the emission sources covered by a cap-and-trade program depends on its scope set out in regulation or legislation.
-There are programs in the European Union, United States (California and RGGI), Canada (Alberta and Quebec), and emerging systems all over the world, including China, Korea, and South America.
+There are programs in the European Union, United States (California, Washington, and RGGI), Canada (Alberta and Quebec), China, Korea, New Zealand, and many others (visit the ICAP ETS Map for listing of cap-n-trade programs globally).

-In the USA, there are two emission trading systems (ETSs) as of 2020:
+In the United States, there are three ETSs as of 2024:

 • The Regional Greenhouse Gas Initiative (RGGI) began in 2009.
 RGGI is the first mandatory GHG cap-and-trade system in the United States.
 It includes eleven Northeastern and Mid-Atlantic states.
 Each state establishes its own cap and trade program that sets limits on in-state CO2 emissions from electric power plants.
 These programs link to a multi-state allowance market.